Mbed-TLS/mbedtls/programs/fuzz/README.md

 Finally, you can run the targets like `./test/fuzz/fuzz_client`.

-Corpus generation for network trafic targets
+Corpus generation for network traffic targets
 ------

-These targets use network trafic as inputs :
+These targets use network traffic as inputs :
 * client : simulates a client against (fuzzed) server traffic
 * server : simulates a server against (fuzzed) client traffic
 * dtls_client